fgmart/fgmart.github.io/_pages/teaching/dait24/assignments.md

 other areas of AI where bias still an issue (~250 words).
 Post in your Week 3 area of your web site.

+1. Per above in Readings, choose two of the papers identified by your peers that you'll read.
+Then, combining with the paper you selected, write a ~500 to 750 word synthesis that compares the three papers.
+Please focus on papers that involve children in a study.
+I'm looking for similarities and differences in the research methodologies.
+Post on your Week 3 page.

+1. Form a team with one or two other students and develop an idea for your semester project.

+   On one team member's web site, create an area where all team members can make edits.
+Other member(s) of the team should link to the central site from their own sites.

+   Write an initial draft of the idea, including:

+      * overview of the premise;
+      * which ideas in AI will be taught;
+      * one or more drawings presenting the how it will look and work (e.g., it could be a storyboard with several frames indicating how users interact)
+      * a description of how children will interact with the system;
+      * a discussion of what data you could gather.

+   In addition to surveys and interview data, make sure to consider about data that can be gathered electronically as a direct result of children's interaction with your system.

+   Consider how you will engage students in considering the ethics of AI as part of your project.

+   This idea is a first draft; please consider it as open to change as you move forward.

+1. Complete the next three modules in the CITI course:

+   * The Federal Regulations
+   * Assessing Risk
+   * Informed Consent

 **Week 2**